 Once you have your permit, measure the space you’ll transform into your porch.
 You’ll need to gather supplies and follow an instructional video before starting your work.
 Consider getting things like:

-• Fast-setting concrete to hold your porch posts
+- Fast-setting concrete to hold your porch posts

-• A manual or automatic post hole digger
+- A manual or automatic post-hole digger

-• Wood planks to create the flooring and foundational sides
+- Wood planks to create the flooring and foundational sides

-• Wood posts to make the supportive framing
+- Wood posts to make the supportive framing

-• Wood-cutting tools like a circular saw
+- Wood-cutting tools, such as a circular saw

-• Construction tools such as a hammer, nails, drill and bits
+- Construction tools such as a hammer, nails, drill and bits

-• Eye protection, gloves and hearing protection
+- Eye protection, gloves and hearing protection

 How to Decorate a Screened-in Porch on a Budget